JaneliaSciComp/2020AprilGitCourse/lessons/lesson-1.md

 ## what should I commit? when should I commit?
 - time for practical stuff!
+- lots of opinions in git, because it's very flexible; my goal is to give you advice that will work, practically, as a beginner, most of the time
 - what to commit?  git is intended for code, but useful for anything with similar characteristics:
     + need to keep version history
         * reproducibility